apparena/docs/docs/api/040-apps.rst

 .. http:method:: DELETE /apps/:app_id

-|   Deletes an app from the database
+|   Deletes an app from the database specified by :app_id
 |
 |   Available queries: none